alpiepho/coursera_go_classes/alpiepho/Course3/week4/Quiz.md

 When a single goroutine cannot execute a block of code.

-When multiple goroutines cannot execute blocks of code concurrently.
+X - When multiple goroutines cannot execute blocks of code concurrently.

 When a single goroutine is the only goroutine which ever accesses a variable.